JoaninhaRaposo/JoaninhaRaposo/README.md

 - 👋 Hi, I’m @JoaninhaRaposo
-- 👀 I’m interested in so many activities of different areas!
+- 👀 I’m interested in so many activities of different areas(Artificial Intelligence, Robotics, Bioinformatics, Design, ...)
-- 🌱 I’m currently learning AI & Robotics courses at univerty.

-- 📫 How to reach me joaninha.raposo@tecnico.ulisboa.pt
+- 🌱 I’m currently doing my thesis for my Msc in Computer Science and Engineering, and having some courses on Design and Databases :D )

 <!---
 JoaninhaRaposo/JoaninhaRaposo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.